tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/03-network-layer.md

 ---

+`XXXX:XXXX:XXXX:XXXX:XXXX:XXXX:XXXX:XXXX`

-IPv6 addresses are much longer (128 bits, 16 x 8 bits), so using decimal would be impractical.
+IPv6 addresses are much longer, `128 bits = 8 groups x 16 bits`.
+Each group of four hexadecimal digits (e.g., XXXX) represents 16 bits.
+Using decimal would be impractical.
 Instead, we use hexadecimal, separated by colons.

-Có 8 groups separated by `:`, each group containing four hexadecimal digits.
-We have: `8 groups x (8 x 2) bits = 128 bits`.
+Example: `2001:0db8:85a3:0000:0000:8a2e:0370:7334`

 ## Control Plane